PhilibertDugas/PhilibertDugas.github.io/_posts/2016-07-09-parsing-json.md

 {% gist 1df360053e0a3cba5643ecf5516cdc86 %}

 So we have a module `Runner` which will be acting as the entry point for our program.
-For now, `get_struct` is a function which reads the file "elt-test.json".
+The new function `get_struct` reads the file "elt-test.json".
 It then transform the content into the `Elt` struct defined [here](https://github.com/PhilibertDugas/elixir-learning/blob/master/multithread/lib/elt.ex).
 Nothing too tricky.
-Now I want to start launching the threads.
+Time to start launching the threads.
 Each of these threads will launch their own series of requests.

 #### Launching Threads